Saleh0987/FreshCart_App_React/README.md

 - create (Components folder)
 - create all Components using (generate-react-cli)
 #
+- create routing in app.jsx file and layout folder
 - create Navbar Component responsive in all devices
 - using (NavLink, NavItem, Link) from react-router-dom
 - & react-icons & useState